 By the way, if you really want to step up your rewards earning game (and therefore your options for scoring free hotel upgrades), check out Chase Sapphire Reserve®.
 This card, which does carry a $550 annual fee, takes everything you love about the Chase Sapphire Preferred® Card and gives it a luxurious luster.
 You'll earn three points per $1 spent on dining and on travel (once you earn your annual $300 travel reimbursement statement credit) and your redemptions are worth 50 percent more when you redeem for travel through Chase Ultimate Rewards®.
 That may be why MONEY® Magazine named this card the "Best Premium Travel Credit Card" for 2018.

 At IHG® properties, Centurion® Card from American Express cardholders are considered Priority Club Rewards Platinum Elite members, entitling them to late checkout, priority check-in, and the ability to earn 10 Priority Club points or 2.5 airline miles per dollar spent on a stay.
 But if you don't have that card, there's still hope!
-The IHG® Rewards Club Premier Credit Card features just an $0 introductory annual fee for the first year, then $89 annual fee and new cardholders earn 140,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
+The IHG® Rewards Club Premier Credit Card features just an $89 annual fee and new cardholders earn 140,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
 Oh, and they qualify for that Platinum Elite status and all the benefits that brings.

 In fact, if hotel perks are at the top of your wish list, check out some of the many branded hotel rewards cards out there.
 Many of them offer excellent, Centurion® Card from American Express-worthy perks, without the high annual fee.

 How to get Centurion® Card from American Express-like travel perks